-Red: Reverse move (pushers)
+■ Red: Reverse move (pushers)

 On your Rivet Counter model, you can press F5 to illuminate the class lights.
-A single press will activate a white light; press again, and it will change to green, and again to go to red.
-A fourth press will turn the class lights off and a fifth will start the cycle again.
-In DC operation the class lights will come on automatically and in the white color only.
+A single press will activate a white light; press again, and you will turn OFF the white lights.
+A third press of F5 will activate the green markers, and again will turn them off.
+A fifth pressing of F5 will turn on the red marker lights off and a sixth turns them OFF and will begin the sequence again.
+In DC operation the class lights will come on automatically in the white color only.
 NOTE: Class lights will only show in white color in DC operation.